nhscc/problem-statements/2023/blogpress/blogpress-part-1.md

 Each blog must have a "root" (aka _home_ or _landing_) page.
-It is a page just like any other page, except its name does not need to be entered as part of the blog's URL to visit it and it cannot be deleted.
+It is a page just like any other page, except its name does not need to be entered as part of the blog's URL to visit it and it cannot be deleted by the user.
 For example, if your solution is located at http://localhost:3000, the root page of a blog named "cool-blogio" would be rendered at http://localhost:3000/blogs/cool-blogio, assuming a URL scheme of `{app-url}/blogs/{blog-name}`.

-Unlike other pages, the root page cannot be deleted.

 Given these constraints, blog names must be unique and page names must be unique per `blogger` account.
 This is enforced at the API level.